CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 Fitting Reports
 =====================

-A file with all fitting reports for the incompressible fluids can be downloaded from :download:`here <all_incompressibles.pdf>`.

-The reports help you to get an overview over the different incompressible fluids included in CoolProp.
+A file with all fitting reports for the incompressible fluids can be obtained from :download:`here <all_incompressibles.pdf>`.
+These reports help you to get an overview over the different incompressible fluids included in CoolProp.
 The reports start with some basic information about the fluid.
 There is the name by which it can be accessed through the interface in the title "Fitting Report for *FluidName*" as well as a description